 Thousands protest in Iraq as deadline for new PM looms

-Anti-government rallies have rocked Baghdad and the Shiite-majority south since October 1, with demonstrators calling for a complete overhaul of a regime they deem corrupt and inefficient.
+Anti-government rallies have rocked Baghdad and the Shiite-majority south since October 1, with demonstrators calling for a complete overhaul of a regime they deem corrupt, inefficient and overly beholden to Tehran.

 "The revolution continues!" shouted one demonstrator at a protest encampment in central Diwaniyah.